New Player Welcome Pack

 How do I get there?

 There’s usually a group of people who travel down together so if you’d like to go in a group let us know in advance and we can coordinate.
-We also encourage new players to come along to a sci-fi meeting at the pub beforehand to get to know us, please see the link to the Meetup group above.
+We also encourage new players to come along to a sci-fi meeting at the pub beforehand to get to know us, which are run twice monthly.

 What happens during the day?